 It has a resolution of 1920×720 pixels with an aspect ratio of 16:9 which is really good comparing it to other alternatives.

 The highlight of this portable projector is that it is skinny and significantly lightweight (Approx. 7.4 oz or 210 g).

 It recharges from a standard USB, or optional power brick, and runs up to about 2 hours on a charge.

 It is focus-free, which allows your movies or media to appear in focus even when projected on curved or uneven surfaces.

 Other specs include support for HDMI/MHL connectors, Bluetooth, headphones/speaker jack & WiFi connection to help you mirror screens flawlessly.

 This projector has a Laser light engine and wireless capability built in which makes it a complete pocket-sized HD mobile projector.
 You can buy it from Amazon here.

 Here’s Wikipedia’s list.
 You can have a look to know all about such phones.

-Concluding the list, we’re really excited about MOVI smartphone, as it promises a lot of cool stuff, and we’re waiting to cover more in-depth article on it as things uncover.
+Concluding the list, we’re really excited about the MOVI smartphone, as it promises a lot of cool stuff, and we’re waiting to cover more in-depth articles on it as things uncover.

-So that’s it, these were our picks for best mobile phones with a projector.
+So that’s it, these were our picks for the best mobile phones with a projector.